RishabhKumar5010/pccoer_elearn_scraper/README.md

 Note the above works only in an SQLite3 console.

-On linux systems to get SQLite:
+On debian systems to get SQLite:

 `sudo apt install sqlite`